State Apostille Services from USA

 Services from New Zealand

 If you live in North Carolina or have documents issued in the state that need to be used abroad, you'll likely need an apostille.
 In today's globally connected world, more people are studying, working, marrying, or conducting business across international borders.
 And while your documents might be perfectly valid in North Carolina, they won't automatically be accepted in another country.
+That's because foreign governments often require confirmation that a document from the U.S. is genuine.

-In 2025, the demand for apostilles in North Carolina is higher than ever.
+The demand for apostilles in North Carolina is higher than ever.
 More people are leading international lives studying abroad, working overseas, starting families across borders, investing in property overseas, or managing legal matters that cross countries.
 All these situations require verified proof of identity, education, legal status, or authority, usually in the form of official documents issued by North Carolina authorities.

 Common reasons why you might need an apostille for your North Carolina documents include: